EveryWareAG/maxscale/README.md

 }
 ```

-### Data Bag support is also available.
+### Data Bags are supported as well.

-As .merge is used using a databag in addition is possible as well:
+As .merge is used using a databag in addition is possible:

 ```
 {